-9 File Copying with RSync
+11 File Copying with RSync

 Today, a typical user has several computers: home and workplace machines, a laptop, a smartphone or a tablet.
-This makes the task of keeping files and documents in sync across multiple devices all more important.
+This makes the task of keeping files and documents in synchronization across multiple devices all the more important.